 - ½ cup parmesan, grated (we prefer freshly grated)

-In a large skillet (I used a 10-inch skillet) add the ground beef, onions, green pepper, garlic, salt, and pepper into the pan and cook on medium-high.
+- In a large skillet (I used a 10-inch skillet) add the ground beef, onions, green pepper, garlic, salt, and pepper.
+Cook on medium-high.

-Cover with tinfoil and bake for 25 minutes.
+- Cover with aluminum foil.
+Bake for 25 minutes.

 Recipe inspired from All Recipes.